 UC-09 Drivers can respond to passenger’s request.

-SRS-19 System displays the information of the request.
+SRS-19 System displays the information of the passenger’s request.

-SRS-20 System updates the status of the request to “Accepted” if the Driver clicks “accept”.
+SRS-20 System updates the status of the passenger’s request to “Accepted” if the Driver clicks “accept”.

-SRS-21System will remove the request form the request page if the Driver denies the request.
+SRS-21System will remove the passenger’s request form the request page if the Driver denies the request.

-SRS-22System will remove the request form the request page if the Driver did not respond to the new request within 60 seconds.
+SRS-22System will remove the passenger’s request form the request page if the Driver did not respond to the new request within 60 seconds.

 UC-10 The driver can register to the system